Categories

 Here are two identical trays of plants when I potted them up.

 I treated one tray with a gibberelin inhibitor called paclobutrazol, and left the other tray untreated.
 Here they are again after three months of growth in the same conditions.
 The rest of this article is illustrated with more photos of these plants.
+You can read the full details of my experimental procedure at the end of the article.

 Why are plant growth regulators used?